 In my opinion you shouldn't

 clean an injector unless it's needed.
 Why do I feel this way?
 On the early

-GM port fuel type injectors I have seen them malfunction after
+GM port fuel type injectors I've seen them malfunction after

 cleaning.
-Some cleaners are so harsh that they can damage the windings
+Some cleaners are so harsh that they can damage the internal wire winding

 or harm the spray pattern.

 An injector is nothing more than an electrically operated solenoid that's actuated to allow fuel to flow at a set rate.
 Although many think this is a complicated component, the operation is actually quite basic.
-The solenoid is energized and held open until it delivers the correct amount of gas and then turned off.
+The solenoid is energized and held open until it delivers the correct amount of gas and then it's turned off.

 Dirty injectors or ones that have failed completely will either be stuck in the open or closed position.
 An injector that doesn't open can cause hard starts, lack of power and the rough running condition.

-One that's stuck partially open can cause a loss of fuel pressure and will allow raw gas to leak into the cylinder and this works its way down into the oil sump.
+One that's stuck partially open can cause a loss of fuel pressure and will allow raw gas to leak into the cylinder.
+Eventually the extra liquid work its way down into the oil sump.

-After this goes on for a while you might be able to pull the dipstick and possibly notice an over filled oil level condition.
+After this goes on for a while you might be able to pull the engine oil dipstick and notice an over filled oil level condition.
 Another sign that raw fuel is leaking into the oil is the smell of raw gas mixed with the engine oil.
-Gas odor is strong enough that you can smell it on the dip stick when checking the oil level.
+The odor is often strong enough that you can smell it on the dip stick when checking the level and condition.

-Another telltale sign of a leaking injector would be a run on condition.
-This is also called dieseling as the engine can kick and sputter like an old fashioned diesel truck for a few seconds after the key is removed.
+Another telltale sign of a leaking injector is a run on condition.
+This is also called dieseling.
+In other words, the engine can kick and sputter like an old fashioned diesel truck for a few seconds after the key is removed.